SpikySpam/Tutorials/README.md

 ![Spiky Spam Logo](_assets/images/logo_transparant.png)

 Follow me on a never ending journey about learning software related topics.
-While doing so we will build Software using technologies ranging from Networks, Virtual Machines, Development Environments, DevOps tools, Docker, Terraform, Kubernetes, Cloud Providers, C# .NET, Delphi, Python, AI, ...
+While doing so we will build a Software project using technologies ranging from Virtual Machines, Development Environments, DevOps tools, Docker, Terraform, Kubernetes, Cloud Providers, C# .NET, Delphi, Python, AI, ...

 These series are not so much about every individual component, but are intended to give an idea on how to glue those components together.
-This series is intended as my future application letter, and to give **Start Ups** some ideas about setting up their IT-infrastructure as cheap, maintainable and secure as possible.
+This series is intended as anapplication letter, and to give developers some ideas about setting up their IT-infrastructure as cheap, maintainable and secure as possible.

-For the security aspect, I've setup this page, next to my youtube channel, to be as up-to-date as possible.
+For the security aspect, I've setup this page, next to my youtube channel, to be as up-to-date as possible with the Tutorials.

 All videos for these tutorials are freely available at YouTube.
 Just navigate to my [Channel](https://www.youtube.com/@spikyspam).